svanteschubert/msv-merge-project/README.md

 1. A **GitHub fork from Kohsuke Kawaguchi** the former Code Owner at Oracle - [https://github.com/kohsuke/msv](https://github.com/kohsuke/msv).
 The release with all the sources and the most advanced changes.
-2. A **Maven release from RedHat** including Source Code doing some bug fixes.
+2. A **Maven release from RedHat** including Source Code adding Java Generic Type handling and the Attribute default value feature.
 Actually, it has been two Early Access (EA) and one General Availablity (GA) releases, but the sources do not differ among the EA & GA releases.</br>***NOTE:*** The Java sources from the Maven source JAR and bash scripts to download, unload and normalize are at [./docs/msv_redhat](./docs/msv_redhat).
    1. Maven Repo [https://maven.repository.redhat.com/earlyaccess/all/net/java/dev/msv/](https://maven.repository.redhat.com/earlyaccess/all/net/java/dev/msv/) including
       1. [msv-core/](https://maven.repository.redhat.com/earlyaccess/all/net/java/dev/msv/msv-core/2011.1-redhat-2/msv-core-2011.1-redhat-2-sources.jar)
       2. [msv-generator/](https://maven.repository.redhat.com/earlyaccess/all/net/java/dev/msv/msv-generator/2011.1-redhat-2/msv-generator-2011.1-redhat-2-sources.jar)